-Patients with high potassium and high cholesterol levels are at greater risk for conditions like heart disease.
-High potassium can also cause the kidneys to be overworked, resulting in kidney stones.
-A special diet low in "bad fats" can be beneficial to reduce potassium and cholesterol, therefore decreasing the risks of other more serious conditions.
+Patients with high potassium and high cholesterol levels are at greater risk for conditions like heart disease 12.
+High potassium can also cause the kidneys to be overworked, resulting in kidney stones 1.
+A special diet low in "bad fats" can be beneficial to reduce potassium and cholesterol, therefore decreasing the risks of other more serious conditions 1.

 Potassium and Cholesterol Levels

-Potassium is responsible for regulating muscle tissues, sending nerve impulses and conducting electrical impulses in the body.
-High levels of potassium, or hyperkalemia, can affect the body systems and result in low or irregular heart rate, weak pulse, vomiting, and nausea.
-High potassium can be caused by diet, medications, kidney failure, acidosis and Addison's disease.
-Symptoms of high potassium are rarely experienced by those who are afflicted.
-High cholesterol can increase a person's risk of heart attack and stroke, angina and heart disease.
-High cholesterol, or hyperlipidemia, can be caused by family history, poor diet high in fat and calories, and little to no exercise.
-A diet low in sodium, oils and cholesterol can benefit patients with high potassium and high cholesterol in many ways.
+Potassium is responsible for regulating muscle tissues, sending nerve impulses and conducting electrical impulses in the body 1.
+High potassium can be caused by diet, medications, kidney failure, acidosis and Addison's disease 12.
+Symptoms of high potassium are rarely experienced by those who are afflicted 1.
+High cholesterol can increase a person's risk of heart attack and stroke, angina and heart disease 2.
+A diet low in sodium, oils and cholesterol can benefit patients with high potassium and high cholesterol in many ways 1.
 These diets should have a high content of other vitamins and minerals, including fiber, calcium, magnesium and iron.

-Potassium is important for kidney health and helps reduce the risk of kidney stones.
-A diet for someone with high levels of potassium should include lots of whole grains, low-fat dairy, veggies and fruits.
-You will want to keep the intake of potassium under 2,000 mg per day to be considered a low potassium diet.
+Potassium is important for kidney health and helps reduce the risk of kidney stones 1.
+A diet for someone with high levels of potassium should include lots of whole grains, low-fat dairy, veggies and fruits 1.
+You will want to keep the intake of potassium under 2,000 mg per day to be considered a low potassium diet 1.
 Reduce the consumption of milk, nuts and meat.
-Those with high potassium should not consume chocolate.
+Those with high potassium should not consume chocolate 1.
 Servings of vegetables and fruits should be limited to a half cup each time.

-A low-fat, high fiber diet is recommended for patients with high cholesterol.
-The same fruits and vegetables are required, as in the low-potassium diet.
-Whole grains, low-fat dairy and lean meats, like chicken, fish or turkey, are other great foods for a low-cholesterol diet.
+A low-fat, high fiber diet is recommended for patients with high cholesterol 1.
+The same fruits and vegetables are required, as in the low-potassium diet 1.
 Be sure to lower intake of fats and vegetable oil.
 Avoid saturated and trans fat altogether.